-Douglas Clayton is Chairman of the firm’s Business, Tax and Estates Section.
+Douglas Clayton is Chairman of the firm’s Business Transactions Practice Group.
 His practice focuses on mergers and acquisitions, corporate finance, securities offerings, SEC compliance, and other business transactions.

 Tawanna Lynn Cesare began her legal career as an associate with Cantey Hanger from 2003-2007, following a summer clerkship.
 During that time, she focused on business and commercial litigation matters, including banking, construction, trademark infringement, insurance and personal injury defense.
 Drawing on her litigation skills, Ms. Cesare developed a successful family practice in the years prior to returning to Cantey Hanger.

-Philip Vickers is Vice-Chair of the firm’s Litigation Section.
-He represents clients in commercial disputes primarily in the areas of intellectual property, oil & gas, shareholder litigation, and other complex business litigation.
-Philip also actively promotes pro bono programs both within the firm and in the Fort Worth legal community.
-Before joining Cantey Hanger, Philip served as law clerk to the Honorable Michael H. Schneider, U.S. District Judge for the Eastern District of Texas.
+Philip advises and represents clients in all forms of commercial and business disputes and litigation.
+Philip’s experience includes contract disputes, business torts, fiduciary litigation, oil and gas disputes, insurance coverage, trade secrets, trademark prosecution and infringement, copyright infringement, environmental litigation, construction and design defects, real estate disputes, and civil rights and First Amendment litigation.
+Philip actively promotes pro bono programs both within the firm and in the Fort Worth legal community.
+Before joining Cantey Hanger, Philip served as law clerk to the Honorable Michael H. Schneider, U.S. District Judge (retired) for the Eastern District of Texas.